belikor/lbrytools/lbrytools.md

-As the subscribed channels are not part of the blockchain data, this method searches the local wallet file which is read by `lbrynet` for the subscribed channels, then it calls `list_ch_peers` on that list.
+As the subscribed channels are not part of the blockchain data, this method searches the local wallet file which is read by `lbrynet` for the subscribed channels, then it calls `list_chs_peers` on that list.

 Search peers for a maximum of 50 claims for all channels in our subscribed list: